THUxiexiaohui/An-image-dataset-with-preference-judgments/README.md

    - SERP_level_preference : SERP-level preference judgments (Golden standard used in the paper).
 The format is "Query	Winner(0: Sogou, 1: Tie, 2: Baidu)"
    - Image_position.json : Position information of each image.
 For each image, a triple (row_number, column_number, number of images in the row) is given. *In image search, a gird-based result placement is adopted.*
 - **Code**
    - PWP.py : Code for the proposed preference-based evaluation metric : Preference-Winning-Penalty (PWP).
-How to read and process the above files are also shown in this code file.
+How to read and process the above datasets are also shown in this code file.